LjyYano/Thinking_in_Java_MindMapping/编程/Spring/最简 Spring IOC 容器源码分析.md

 				}
 				catch (IllegalStateException ex) {
 					throw new BeanCreationException(beanName,
-							"Scope '" + scopeName + "' is not active for the current thread; consider " +
-							"defining a scoped proxy for this bean if you intend to refer to it from a singleton", ex);
+							"Scope'" + scopeName + "'is not active for the current thread; consider" + "defining a scoped proxy for this bean if you intend to refer to it from a singleton", ex);
 				}